hildobby/fire-suppression-abm/README.md

 where the built-in BatchRunner of mesa is used.
 More precisely, the child class BatchRunnerMP is used which allows for parallel computing.
-One needs to determine manually which parameters to feed to the mesa build in BatchRunner such as the wind strength, the bounds and the number of cores to use
+One needs to determine manually which parameters to feed to the mesa build in BatchRunner such as the wind strength, the bounds and the number of cores to use.

 What remains to be worked on
 ------------
 * Add tests and use codecov
 * Adding new types of agents
 * Implementing new fire fighting methods